 This syntax is not compliant with

-text/csv as defined in [RFC4180]: it permits characters other than ASCII, and it permits line endings other than
+text/csv as defined in [RFC4180] in that it permits line endings other than

-LF line endings are important characteristics for data formats that are used internationally and on non-Windows platforms.
+LF line endings are important characteristics for data formats that are used on non-Windows platforms.
 However, all files that adhere to [RFC4180]'s definition of CSV are compliant CSV+ files.

 The appropriate content type for a CSV+ file is